RazorFlow/docs/src/content/php/guide/dashboard/add_components.md

 $chart1 = new ChartComponent();
 ~~~

 here, `$chart1` is the component object.
-Calling functions on this `$chart1` object like `$chart1->setCaption` will only affect this component and not any other function.
+Calling functions on this `$chart1` object like `$chart1->setCaption()` will only affect this component and not any other component.

 ### Adding components the dashboard

 Once you have created a dashboard, and configured the components, you can add components to the dashboard using `$this->addComponent`.
 So to summarize, the process is:

+1. Create a new file.
-1. Create a class that extends from StandaloneDashboard
+2. Create a class extending `StandaloneDashboard`
-2. Implement the abastract function `buildDashboard`
+3. Create a public function `buildDashboard`
-3. Add a component object inside the `buildDashboard` function
+4. Add a component object inside the `buildDashboard` function
-4. Configure the component
+5. Configure the component
-5. Use `addComponent` to add the component to the dash board.
+6. Use `addComponent` to add the component to the dash board.
-6. Create an object of the class that was defined
+7. Create an object of the class that was defined
-7. Render the dashboard
+8. Open the PHP page in your browser

 ~~~
 <?php